EasyWebApp/Web-polyfill/ReadMe.md

 1. Find a Web feature in the [Polyfill directory][7]
 2. Copy the `class` name of the selected polyfill, then write it into a specific Script URL (shown below)
-3. the above script will detect whether current environment needs to be patched, then load the polyfill script original from JSDelivr
+3. the above script will detect whether current environment needs to be patched, then load the polyfill script original from UnPkg

 ### Web pages